fernandofragoso/js-boilerplate/README.md

 # js-boilerplate
-Boilerplate to play around with JS extensions and frameworks
+Boilerplate to play around with JS extensions and frameworks from scratch